jweissman/orsino/playtesting.md

 [ ] A cage could have a chance to have a prisoner (who could become ally); incidentally would be nice for it to be more likely within a 'cell' room
 [ ] Maybe the PC hp curve should be flattened a bit too?
 (50 HP at level 5 seems like a lot??)
 [ ] Enemies should have spell slots (poison capsule could be a consumable for them?)
+---
+[ ] Enemy AC seems _really_ low -- a character with high dex is always getting 0 or less to hit! (maybe fixed by giving them armor?)
+[ ] Larger rooms could give more search opps?
+[ ] Adventuring kit could be a consumable that is needed to give first aid?
+[ ] Found treasure should be redeemable for gold

 ## Fixed
 [x] Healers healing themselves should say "X heals" not "X heals X"